-Custom primers have not been tested for use on the HiSeq 3000.
+Custom primers have not been tested for use on the HiSeq 3000 System.

-Like the HiSeq 2500, the HiSeq 3000 is designed as an open platform intended to support a broad array of applications.
+Like the HiSeq 2500 System, the HiSeq 3000 is designed as an open platform intended to support a broad array of applications.
 Internally, Illumina has run numerous library prep kits without issue.
 For sample data demonstrating system performance, see the HiSeq 3000/4000 Sample Datasheets.

 The HiSeq 3000 system is compatible with current paired-end P5 and P7 primers.
 Single-read and paired-end libraries are compatible with the HiSeq 3000, but must use current adapters.
 Legacy libraries that are based on the original Illumina single-read adapter do not cluster properly.